strapi/strapi/docs/docs/docs/01-core/data-transfer/01-engine.md

 engine.onSchemaDiff(diffHandler);
 ```

-After all the schemaDiffHandler middleware has been run, another diff is run between `context.ignoredDiffs` and `context.diffs` and any remaining diffs that have not been ignored are thrown as fatal errors and the engine will abort the transfer.
+After all the schemaDiffHandler middlewares have been run, another diff is run between `context.ignoredDiffs` and `context.diffs` and any remaining diffs that have not been ignored are thrown as fatal errors and the engine will abort the transfer.

 ### Progress Tracking events